The character stated: "This is not a robbery. I am collecting for the Bavarian state."

 So shambolic was the sport then, Ferrari did not even turn up for the weekend.
 Now, says Hamilton, "things run like clockwork."

-In the intervening years, the risk taker and maverick has gone from a used-car salesman to a billionaire power broker that seemingly F1 still cannot do without.
+In the intervening years, the risk taker and maverick has gone from a used-car salesman to a billionaire power broker.
 His wealth is estimated at £2 billion ($2.6 billion) but there are those in the sport who believe he is worth double that sum.